Intrastat in Spain: A comprehensive guide

 In Spain, Intrastat declarations must be submitted electronically.
 There are three methods available for submitting declarations:

-3. .csv file transmission – these files must be transmitted using a digital certificate.
+- .csv file transmission – these files must be transmitted using a digital certificate in accordance with the technical specifications published by the Spanish authorities.

 The digital certificate used for submitting Intrastat declarations is the same as that used for submitting VAT and ESPL declarations.